failsafe-go/failsafe-go.dev/execution-prioritization.md

 ## Prioritizers

-To used prioritized rejection in an adaptive limiter or throttler, first we need to create a [Prioritizer]:
+To use prioritized rejection in an adaptive limiter or throttler, first we need to create a [Prioritizer]:

 ```go
 prioritizer := adaptivelimiter.NewPrioritizer()